 Dear Parents,

-We are starting with reviewing double facts.
-Below is a list of doubles that your child should know:
+with reviewing double facts.
+Below is a list of doubles that your child should

 2+2 10+10 50+50